 AZGFD, together with the Nevada Department of Wildlife and the National Park Service, will be enforcing Arizona’s OUI legal limit of a .08 blood-alcohol content.

 Throughout the weekend, boaters may be required to pass through a checkpoint and be subject to a systematic safety inspection.
 Operators will be checked for any sign of impairment from alcohol or drugs, and to ensure the required safety equipment, such as proper life jackets and working fire extinguishers, are aboard.

-Carley advises boaters and watercraft users should review all regulations prior to launching.
+Carley advises boaters and watercraft users to review all laws and regulations prior to launching.
 That includes having a U.S. Coast Guard-approved life jacket for every person on board and making sure that anyone 12 and under is wearing one at all times.
-Boats also must be equipped with a fire extinguisher and a Type IV throwable personal flotation device (PFD).
+Boats also must be equipped with a fire extinguisher and a throwable personal flotation device (PFD).